PaulAndreRada/craneo/README.md

 ### A Minimalist Bot Framework for node.js

 ### What it is
-The base command parsing structure for any small to medium sized bot you intend to make.
+The basic command parsing structure for any small to medium sized bot you intend to make.
 Craneo serves as a minimalistic back-end bot framework that specifically reads commands and triggers responses with the use of regular expressions.

 ### What it’s not
-Craneo is not an out of the box intelligence for your commands, it’s a structure for parsing a command.
+Craneo is not an out of the box natural language intelligence for your commands, it’s a structure for parsing different types of commands.
 In other word’s - Here’s the skull, you supply the brain.

 ###Install